DataCircles/DataScienceInterviewQuestionsClassifier/README.md

 ## Background

-The objective is to build a large database of data interview questions that can be used to develop a model 5yq5 can suggest key questions that prospective candidates may want to focus on based on the content of the job advertisement, resume, company and/or key focus areas.
+The objective is to build a large database of data interview questions that can be used to develop a model that can suggest key questions that prospective candidates may want to focus on based on the content of the job advertisement, resume, company and/or key focus areas.
 This database can help focus time and effort in the interview preparation process.
-Key stages to building this project:
+Key stages to building the project:

 1. Initial research to identify key resources that can be used to develop the database
 2. Building of the database via explicit import of data files, web scraping and collation